Project Prairie Points Holiday Wreath

 Skill Level: Beginner

-Serge a burlap ribbon wreath to decorate your door this holiday season.
+Create a burlap ribbon wreath to decorate your door this holiday season using your Baby Lock serger.
 This rustic door decoration will instantly give your house a touch of cheer, and the ribbons can be switched out to match any season or holiday!
 Because these wreaths are easy to make, you can create one for friends, family and neighbors because they will surely want one!
 Download printable instructions.

 Set up the Serger for 3-thread Overlock-Rolled Edge.